jinwoo1225/gh-rr/README.md

 ## Clone & Checkout

 By default, pressing 'Enter' on a selection opens the PR in your browser.
 You can also press the 'c' key to clone the repository and checkout the pull request branch locally.

+In the fzf interface, pressing the 'm' key will show pull requests authored by you, and pressing the 'r' key will switch back to review-requested pull requests.

+When checking out a PR locally with 'c', the script will use GitHub CLI's `gh pr checkout <pr_number>` if available.
+Otherwise, it will fetch the PR metadata and check out the actual head branch name:
+- If the PR is from the same repository, it fetches `pull/<pr_number>/head` and checks out a local branch named after the head branch.
+- If the PR is from a fork, it adds a remote for the forked repository, fetches the head branch, and checks out a local branch tracking the fork's branch.

 Before cloning, you will be prompted to confirm the clone directory, which defaults to `~/workspace` unless overridden in a config file.